 Dr. Urrea has also a research scientist position with the Lifelong Kindergarten group at the MIT Media Lab.
 She has taught several classes at the Harvard Summer Program and Early Childhood Development program at Tufts University.
 She has consulted with international and multi-sectoral organizations such as the Inter-American Development Bank and Schlumberger Excellence in Education Development-SEED.

 Jose Carlos Quadrado, is an international leader in engineering education.
-He is a full-professor at the Instituto Superior de Engenharia do Porto (ISEP), one of the leading and most prestigious engineering institutes in Portugal, where he is also currently the VP for Strategical Planning and Internationalisation.
-He is currently the president of the Latin American and Caribbean Consortium of Engineering Institutions, LACCEI.
+He is a full-professor at the Instituto Politecnico do Porto (IPP), one of the leading and most prestigious engineering institutes in Portugal.

 He holds a Bachelor’s degree in Energy and Power Systems, a diploma in Electrical Engineering, Automation and Industrial Electronics, a Master’s and a Doctoral degree in Electrical Engineering and Computers from the Lisbon University.
 He also holds the Habilitation degree (Aggregation) in Electrical Engineering from Beira Interior University.